 - Click Instances.

 - Right-click your instance and click Instance state > Start.

 - Wait at least 10 minutes so that the machine can start up and configure itself correctly.

 - If you notice that your machine Instance no longer has your Elastic IP associated with it, click Elastic IPs and check the box next to your Elastic IP.

 - Click Actions > Associate Address, choose your instance from the drop-down list, and click Associate.

 After a few minutes your instance will be ready to use with its Elastic IP.
 After enough times of repeating this action you should have these instructions memorized.

 Viewing your bill

-I recommend that you view your credits after every lesson so that you can understand whether you are in danger of using up all your education credits.
-If you consistently stop your instances after you are finished working, it is unlikely that you will reach the limit.
-However, if you are close to reaching the limit or have already surpassed it, please inform an instructor.
+I recommend that you view your credits after every lesson so that you understand whether you are in danger of excessive charges.
+If you consistently stop your instances after you are finished working, your costs will remain small.